aws/amazon-finspace-examples/README.md

 *How do I contribute my own example notebook?*

 - Although we're extremely excited to receive contributions from the community, we're still working on the best mechanism to take in examples from external sources.
-Please bear with us in the short-term if pull requests take longer than expected or are closed.
+Please bare with us in the short-term if pull requests take longer than expected or are closed.

 ## License